sweetpy/king-safari/README.md

 Uploaded images are saved to `backend/static/uploads`.
 Image URLs added in the asset manager are stored in `backend/links.txt`.
+The file comes prepopulated with Unsplash links so the gallery works without uploading your own assets.

 Application events are written to `backend/app.log` and can be viewed in the admin area under **Logs** at `http://localhost:5000/logs`.